dancer1325/OpenFeature-Tutorials/JavaSDKWithSpringBOOT/README.md

 * Trigger the requests specified in 'sample-request.http', selecting 'localSpringBoot'
   * if you do NOT configure any provider -> you will get always "Hello!"
   * if you configure a provider (next section) -> you will get always "Hello, welcome to this OpenFeature-enabled website!"
+* With or without provider
+  * without
+    * check in 'OpenFeatureBeans.java', define a bean without
+  * with
+    * check in 'OpenFeatureBeans.java', define a bean with
+    * check next section

 ## How to configure a provider?
 * Check the file '/scripts/flags.flagd.json'